-Under certain circumstances, a client of KAR requests that KAR trade a security categorized as an "unsupervised" or "unmanaged" asset.
+Under certain circumstances, clients of KAR request that KAR trade a security categorized as an "unsupervised" or "unmanaged" asset.
 An unsupervised or unmanaged asset is an asset managed by KAR's client and not charged an investment management or advisory fee by KAR.
-As an accommodation to our clients, KAR effects transactions in such unsupervised or unmanaged assets at its clients' instruction on a best-efforts basis using its trading skills and infrastructure on the client's behalf and does not charge any fees to the client to do so.
+As an accommodation to our clients, KAR effects transactions in such unsupervised or unmanaged assets only at its clients' specific instruction on a best-efforts basis using its trading skills and infrastructure on the client's behalf and does not charge any fees to the client to do so.
 KAR is not a broker-dealer and is not required or equipped to effect transactions immediately.